• Skip to primary navigation

 It’s the same as tag, but you can throw beanbags at each other instead of tagging.
 Way more fun, in my opinion.

-49. Dig For Treasures In The Dirt Or Sand
+49. Have A Treasure Hunt In The Dirt Or Sand

 Hide some little toys or figurines and have your child dig for treasures.